GAC MPV Serves as Official Reception Fleet for APEC China 2026, Demonstrating the Strength of Chinese Manufacturing

-GUANGZHOU, China, Feb.
-6, 2026 /PRNewswire/ -- From February 1 to 10, 2026, the first official event of the APEC China Year took place in Guangzhou, marking an important moment for Asia-Pacific economic cooperation.
+GAUNGZHOU, China, Feb.
+10, 2026 /PRNewswire/ -- From February 1 to 10, 2026, the first official event of the APEC China Year took place in Guangzhou, marking an important moment for Asia-Pacific economic cooperation.
 As the designated official reception fleet, the MPV from GAC provided high-standard mobility services for participating delegations, highlighting the advancing capabilities of Chinese automotive manufacturing on the international stage.

 As Asia-Pacific's most influential economic mechanism, APEC's selection of GAC underscores growing trust in China's premium automotive brands.
 This honor reflects GAC MPV's consistent record of performance and reliability at major national and international events.
 Over the years, GAC MPV has been featured at the 15th National Games, the Understanding China Conference, the National Two Sessions, the Fortune Global Forum, and the Xuanyuan Automotive Blue Book Forum.
 Its repeated appearance at these high-level occasions demonstrates broad recognition from event organizers and further consolidates its position in the premium MPV segment.